About the Inquiry

 On 6 August the Cabinet Secretary for Economy, Fair Work and Culture wrote to the Committee regarding the application and award data for the Pivotal Enterprise Resilience Fund, the Creative, Tourism and Hospitality Enterprises Hardship Fund, the Newly Self-Employed Hardship Fund, and Bed and Breakfast Hardship Fund.

 On 19 August wrote to the Cabinet Secretary for the Constitution, Europe and External Affairs and the Secretary of State for Scotland regarding the provision of information to Committees.
 The Cabinet Secretary reponded on 14 October.
+The Secretary of State for Scotland responded on 9 November.

 COVID-19: impact on